Fillin

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise with three sentences, front-loading the purpose and sources.
-Every sentence adds value without redundancy.
+The description is two sentences, front-loading the core purpose and sources, then giving a direct usage hint.
+Every sentence adds value with no redundancy or filler.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.